 When eye muscles are tensed and overused, it leads to more distress on the nerves, further increasing eye strain.
 This can be the case for people who play computer games for extended hours without giving their eyes the chance to rest or blink at a normal pace.
 When their eyes are fixed in one direction, and in dim light, the eyes are exposed to heightened glare.
 This can increase the chance of developing dry eyes, since the eye isn’t blinking enough, resulting in an increase of eye strain pain.

-Another contributing factor to eye strain can be refractive errors in glasses.
-When this happens, it is highly recommended you visit your optometrist to have your lenses corrected.
-Other eye conditions such as myopia, hyperopia, and astigmatism play a role in the worsening of eye strain, headache and blurred vision.
+Another contributing factor to eye strain can be not having the correct, or no prescription in place for your eyes.
+When this happens, it is highly recommended you visit your optometrist to have your prescription checked and corrected.
+Other eye conditions such as myopia (short- sightedness), hyperopia (long-sightedness), presbyopia (an age-related change that leads to a struggle focusing at near distances such as reading) and astigmatism (distorted vision) play a role in the worsening of eye strain, headache and blurred vision.

 Lastly, wearing glasses with an incorrect or outdated prescription can also be the cause of eye strain.